7 steps to entrance.

 Living room: With Freeview TV and Playstation 3.

-Bedroom 1: With kingsize bed.
+Bedroom 1: With kingsize bed and desk.

 Bedroom 2: With twin beds.